Tests and treatments

 Side effects

-• Dumping syndrome: this is one of the most important side effects after a gastric bypass.
-This causes nausea, heart palpitations, sweating, dizziness, and more briefly after eating sugary or fatty foods or eating too much or too quickly.
-The symptoms usually disappear by themselves (and often improve by lying down).
-In the first instance, treatment consist of dietary adjustments and if this is insufficiently effective, medication may be started (diabetes medication or somatostatin).
+• Dumping syndrome is one of the most important side effects after a gastric bypass.
+It causes nausea, heart palpitations, sweating, dizziness, etcetera shortly after eating sugary or fatty foods or eating too much or too quickly.
+The symptoms usually disappear by themselves and often improve by lying down.
+Treatment consists of dietary adjustments in first instance.
+If this is not effective, medication (antidiabetics or somatostatin) may be started.

-• Vitamin and/or mineral deficiencies (iron, vitamin B12, folic acid, etcetera) can be avoided by taking a daily multivitamin.
+• Vitamin and/or mineral deficiencies (iron, vit B12, folic acid) are avoided by taking a daily multivitamin.

-• Hair loss and/or brittle nails may occur from the third month after surgery due to substantial, rapid weight loss; this will recover by itself nine months after surgery.
+• Hair loss and/or brittle nails may occur from the third month after surgery due to significant and rapid weight loss.
+This recovers of its own accord nine months after the operation.

-• Finally, gastroscopy or ERCP through the classic route (through the mouth) will be difficult since the pouch is closed off from the remnant stomach.
+• Performing a gastroscopy or ERCP with the traditional method (the mouth) is difficult, as the pouch is closed off from the residual stomach.

 Cost estimate